cgarcia2097/spotiPad/README.md

 The script implements a serial driver, capturing serial messages from an Arduino and pressing a hotkey on the host PC.
 It is currently bound to Spotify shortcuts, however it is essentially a bonafide keyboard.

+**It is important that the messages match between the Arduino and the script, otherwise no interaaction will occur**

 ## Dependencies

 ### Host PC